SinghTushar20/Learn-to-Code/07-Blockchain Development/Readme.md

 - Every Blockchain client like bitcoin, ethereum etc give their miners a expensive computational problem to solve (like find a hash that starts with 4 zeros), the miner that finds the hash first will be given bonus.
 The hash is calculated with Data, Block number, Nonce, Previous block hash.
 Nonce is what the miner finds.

   - **Mining** is the process of finding the solution of the blockchain problem.
 Nodes are paid for mining blocks.

+- Transactions are not guaranteed to be included in the next block or any specific future block, since it is not up to the submitter of a transaction, but up to the miners to determine in which block the transaction is included.

+- If you want to schedule future calls of your contract, you can use a smart contract automation tool or an oracle service.

 - Blocks in blockchain contains 3 main thing block number, nonce, data, timestamp, hash, and previous hash.